Music + Choirs

 Music + Choirs at Shaare Emeth

 Music is an integral part of worship and daily life at Congregation Shaare Emeth.
-Under the direction of Cantor Seth Warner and Musician-In-Residence Lucy Greenbaum, our music is lively, meaningful, and participatory.
+Under the direction of Cantor Seth Warner, our music is lively, meaningful, and participatory.

 We invite you to Shaare Your Voice through involvement in one of our choirs.